Tag: restoration

 Queen Hall at the State Library looks lovely

-The refurbished #QueensHall at the #StateLibraryVictoria looks amazing, all that delicate plaster detail highlighted by pale paint, and the fabbo #fishscale #skylights reinstated; hard to believe it’s been 16 years since it closed (why I’m not sure) and what a change from the 1970s green and cream scheme - looks like it might even be … Continue reading Queen Hall at the State Library looks lovely
+The refurbished #QueensHall at the #StateLibraryVictoria looks amazing, all that delicate plaster detail highlighted by pale paint, and the fabbo #fishscale #skylights reinstated; hard to believe it’s been 16 years since it closed (due to fire risk/exits), and what a change from the 1970s green and cream scheme.
+It now looks much as it did … Continue reading Queen Hall at the State Library looks lovely

 Queens Hall at the State Library has some great old furniture, and lots of empty space.

 Pleased to see the refurbished and reopened #QueensHall at the #StateLibraryVictoria has the original furniture!
-Which I now see are at least 3 different designs, but all nicely old, varnished and worn (with old graffiti).
-They used to be all in the middle, with book stacks on the sides- but there’s now far fewer shelves, … Continue reading Queens Hall at the State Library has some great old furniture, and lots of empty space.
+Which I now see are at least 3 different designs, but all nicely old, varnished and worn. complete with old graffiti.
+They're on the sides when they used to be all in the middle, with book stacks on the sides- … Continue reading Queens Hall at the State Library has some great old furniture, and lots of empty space.

 St Jude’s, Carlton